microsoft/DevSkim-VSCode-Plugin/readme-gallery.md

 DevSkim has built in the ability to suppress any of its warnings, either permanently, or for a period of time.
 The permanent Suppressions are for scenarios where, for whatever reason, the flagged code shouldn't be changed.
 Timed Suppressions are for scenarios where the code should change, but the developer doesn't want to change it right now.
-In both cases, DevSkim will insert a comment after the code to notify it (and anyone reviewing the code) that the usage should be ignored, and in the case of timed suppressions, when DevSkim should start alert of the usage again.
-Users can add additional after the suppression to describe why it the issue is being suppressed.
+In both cases, DevSkim will insert a comment after the code to notify it (and anyone reviewing the code) that the usage should be ignored, and in the case of timed suppressions, when DevSkim should alert of the usage again.
+Users can add additional comments after the suppression to describe why the issue is being suppressed.

 For timed suppressions, the default period is 30 days, but this can be adjusted in the settings file.